Puxtril/colmi-docs/docs/index.md

 This is Reverse Engineered (copied) from [QRing](https://play.google.com/store/apps/details?id=com.app.cq.ring).
 I can only test on my Colmi R03, but this API has specificiations likely meant for all Colmi smart devices.

+For any changes, feel free to submit a PR at the [Github repository for this website](https://github.com/Puxtril/colmi-docs).

 All requests in this documentation are named accordingly: In Bluetooth terms, *Requests* are sent by the Master and *Responses* are sent by the Slave.

 ## Getting Started